 Attention people aiming to make comedy: wide shots.
 Wide shots and reaction shots.

 I like that Slughorn can just whip up an antidote for anything.
 I trust a teacher like that.
 Who, within five minutes can fix shit.
 They know their stuff.

 “What happened to me?”

 “It wasn’t pretty.
 Had to put the poor thing down, I’m afraid.”

 “You might want to lay low for a few weeks.”

-“We haven’t even told anyone about the gopher yet.”
+“We haven’t even told anyone about the tailpipe yet.”

 Slughorn thinks he could use a pick-me-up.

 That’s some strong shit.
 Where can I get some of that?

 Maybe don’t just stand there like an idiot minutes after I praised you for being able to handle shit.